No matter how prepared you are, here are some last-minute to-dos to help protect your business.

 While waiting until a storm threat has been received is certainly not a best practice for preparedness, there are several things a business can do to protect its operations and employees at the last minute.
 One key focus should be communication and ensuring there is full transparency and a flow of information.

 Plans will vary based on an organization’s location, size, industry and people, but this plan should serve as a framework to get you started.

-In addition to these steps, Chris Hebert, StormGeo’s lead hurricane forecaster, recommends contracting the services of a professional weather organization that is focused on your business’ needs and sensitivities and will forecast for your specific location(s).
+In addition to these steps, Chris Hebert, StormGeo’s lead hurricane forecaster, recommends contracting the services of a professional weather organization focused on your business’ needs and sensitivities and will forecast for your specific location(s).
 “People don’t realize that the National Hurricane Center’s primary responsibility is public safety,” says Hebert.
 “Issuing advisories and warnings for the general population across broad areas can present challenges to individuals and businesses.
 It’s unfortunate, but your business is not their concern.
-Having expert meteorologists providing timely, site-specific and potentially life-saving information that applies to your property, your assets, your business and your employees is invaluable.”
+Having expert meteorologists provide timely, site-specific and potentially life-saving information that applies to your property, assets, business and employees is invaluable.”

 StormGeo works with clients to provide objective support to their response plans—calculating the thresholds for determining both the current phase of the plan, as well as when they will move on to the next phase.
 This type of detailed, client-specific service can take time to set up.
 For businesses finding themselves a week away from a major weather event, there is still time to establish site-specific, timely, accurate weather forecasting services.
 Sign-up is easy and can be done with just a phone call.